History of Le Moyne Dolphins men's basketball (1963–1966): Hosting a Christmas invitational and NCAA regionals (1964–1965)

 Before the start of the 1964–65 season, Saint Peter's moved up from the NCAA's College Division to the University Division, giving the MECAA three University Division teams (St. Francis (NY), Iona and Saint Peter's) and three College Division teams (Le Moyne, Siena and King's).
 The Peacocks became Le Moyne's eighth straight victim, as the Dolphins defeated Saint Peter's, 75–55, on January 27.
 After leading by one point at halftime, Le Moyne went on an 18–6 second-half run that separated the teams, and the Peacocks were unable to close the deficit.
-Tom Mullen had a double-double for the Dolphins with 22 points on 9-for13 shooting and 13 rebounds.
+Tom Mullen had a double-double for the Dolphins with 22 points on 9-for-13 shooting and 13 rebounds.
 Le Moyne dominated the boards by a 48–35 margin.
 The Dolphins' aggressive defense held the Peacocks well below their 82 points per game scoring average.
 Le Moyne improved to 10–2 overall and 2–1 in MECAA play with the win, their 40th all-time over a University Division/major program opponent.

 The Dolphins' winning streak reached 10 games, the longest in program history, when Le Moyne defeated St. Francis (NY), 53–46, on February 6.
 Three straight baskets by Dick Martyns broke open a close game and gave the Dolphins a 48–38 lead with four minutes to go.
 Le Moyne used a pressing defense to frustrate the Terriers, who had a three-inch average height advantage.
 St. Francis shot just 29% from the floor, despite the Terriers coming into the game with the second highest shooting accuracy in the University Division at over 50%.
 Gary DeYulia led the Dolphins with 17 points.
 Tom Mullen had a double-double with 12 points and 11 rebounds.
 Gerry Glose had two key rebounds in the final minutes, as the Terriers tried to get back into the game, and also contributed seven points.
 A crowd of 2,200 was heard chanting "N-C-A-A" as the game drew to a conclusion.
 The win improved Le Moyne's overall record to 12–2 and moved them into first place in the MECAA with a 3–1 mark in league play.
 The victory was Le Moyne's 41st all time over a University Division/major program.